The Tenth Man (1936 film)

 The Tenth Man is a 1936 British drama film directed by Brian Desmond Hurst and starring John Davis Lodge, Antoinette Cellier and Athole Stewart.
-It is based on the play The Tenth Man by W. Somerset Maugham.
+It was written by Dudley Leslie, Marjorie Deans, Jack Davies and Geoffrey Kerr based on the 1910 play The Tenth Man by W. Somerset Maugham.

 Plot

-George Winter (John Lodge) is a self-made businessman and M.P., who lets nothing stand in the way of his ambition, believing that nine out of ten men are rogues or fools.
+George Winter is a self-made businessman and M.P., who lets nothing stand in the way of his ambition, believing that nine out of ten men are rogues or fools.
 Whenever Winter meets a rival who can't be bought, he destroys them through methods both legal and underhand.
-His wife Catherine (Antoinette Cellier) is intent on divorce, but with the scandal potentially damaging to his election campaign, Winter blackmails her into staying with him.
-Then, Winter meets his 'tenth man': Jim Ford (Clifford Evans), a victim who refuses to be silenced by threat or bribery, who has the power to expose one of Winter's shady gold mine deals, and bring his house of cards crashing down.
+His wife Catherine is intent on divorce, but with the scandal potentially damaging to his election campaign, Winter blackmails her into staying with him.
+Then, Winter meets his 'tenth man': Jim Ford, a victim who refuses to be silenced by threat or bribery, who has the power to expose one of Winter's shady gold mine deals, and bring his house of cards crashing down.